iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/mirroring.md

     6. You can also curl the Knative service from outside the cluster.
 See [here](https://knative.dev/docs/serving/samples/knative-routing-go/#access-the-services) for a related example where the Knative service and Istio virtual service setup is similar to this tutorial.

-    7. You created an Iter8 `conformance` experiment to evaluate the dark version.
-In each iteration, Iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics for the dark version collected by Prometheus, and verified that the dark version satisfied all the objectives specified in `experiment.yaml`.
+    7. You created an Iter8 `conformance` experiment to evaluate the candidate version.
+In each iteration, Iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics for the candidate version collected by Prometheus, and verified that the candidate version satisfied all the objectives specified in `experiment.yaml`.